Dworcowa Street: Tenement at 6

-A baker, Wilhelm ßiehl, was the first landlord of the house in 1869, which address was then Bahnhoffstraße 96.
+A baker, Wilhelm ßiehl, was the first landlord of the house in 1869, which address was then Bahnhofstraße 96.
 He lived there until the start of World War I.

 The facade displays Neoclassical elements: symmetry, smooth wall, ornamented windows for each floor, small openings at the top of the elevation, topped with a corbel table, and a small stone balcony.